Research projects contribute to the Facilities Chargeback Fund to support their use of the computing facilities.

 Undetermined hardware problem: The Systems Lab will do minimal work to identify the problem.
 The lab will handle warranty returns/replacements/installation.
 Non-warranty parts will be ordered for the user (at their expense), and installed upon arrival.

-- AFS space will be allocated from a pool of space maintained by the CSL
+- AFS and SAN space will be allocated from a pool of space maintained by the CSL

-- Projects will be charged for allocated space, in fixed-size increments
+- Projects will be charged for allocated space, in fixed-size increments, when usage is significant

 Chargeback Fees for Fellows